DSC-Banasthali-Vidyapith/Bharat-Darshan/README.md

 - Once you select the state you will be navigated to the new page with a list of tourist attractions available.
 To get more details about the places, click on the tourish attraction and you will be led to the next page with the details.

+## Software Required :
+      1.Flutter SDK
+      2.Android Studio/ VS Code
+    Visit [here](https://flutter.dev) to know how to install the mentioned requirements.
+It is the flutter team's official docs over the installation.
+Also, you can check [here](https://youtu.be/YaiA1Rs01IU) for more info about how to create Pull Request.

 ## Contribution Guidelines :gear:

 Check out our [Contribution Guide](https://github.com/DSC-Banasthali-Vidyapith/Bharat-Darshan/blob/main/CONTRIBUTING.md) and follow the instructions carefully.
 It contains the documentation process to assist you.
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!